jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2024/2024-07-06-devops_toolkit_guide.md

 <br>

-📝 For more information and specific details abou the DevOps process, refer to this [article](https://atlasiko.com/blog/devops/devops-process-step-by-step/).
+📝 For more information and specific details about the DevOps process, refer to this [article](https://atlasiko.com/blog/devops/devops-process-step-by-step/).
 This article from [Atlassian](https://www.atlassian.com/microservices/cloud-computing/infrastructure-as-code) has great details concerning infrastrucutre as code (IAC) as well, which is a key component of DevOps.